alex-orkuma/Microgradmojo/README.md

 # Microgradmojo
-Building a micro gradient decent in mojo one step at a time
+Building a micro gradient descent in mojo one step at a time